 We did a vertical shiplap accent wall in our home office and painted it a dark blue.

 It can also be a great way to cover an ugly popcorn ceiling of a remodel.
 It might just be easier than trying to scrape all of that popcorn off.
-Even though, I don’t have any experience in that area, but I’ve heard it can be a nightmare!
+Even though I don’t have any experience in that area, I’ve heard it can be a nightmare!

 Millhaven Homes incorporated shiplap beautifully here on this kitchen ceiling.

-I’m a big fan of custom islands, and one way you can customize an island is by adding shiplap.
-This can be done by using shiplap as a focal point for your custom island ends, and also running shiplap on the backside of the island where the bar stools go.
+I’m a big fan of custom islands, and one way you can customize an island is by adding a shiplap.
+This can be done by using a shiplap as a focal point for your custom island ends and also running a shiplap on the backside of the island where the bar stools go.

-We did this with out island and painted it using Sherwin Williams Dorian Gray.
+We did this without an island and painted it using Sherwin Williams Dorian Gray.
 It was a great way to make the island a focal point while tying it in with the shiplap walls.